-External-beam radiation therapy (EBRT) uses a machine similar to an X-ray machine to deliver radiation to your prostate
+External-beam radiation therapy (EBRT).
+This uses a machine similar to an X-ray machine to send radiation to your prostate.

-Internal radiation or brachytherapy uses tiny radioactive seeds or tubes put into your body to send radiation to your prostate
+Internal radiation therapy or brachytherapy.
+This uses tiny radioactive seeds or tubes put into your body to send radiation to your prostate.

 Internal radiation therapy can be given 2 ways:

 Permanent brachytherapy (seed therapy).
 With this type of therapy, a long, hollow needle is placed through the skin between the scrotum and anus.
 The needle is used to put small radioactive metal seeds into the prostate.
 Each seed is about the size and shape of a grain of rice.
 The seeds give off radiation to nearby tissues.
 The seeds stay in place in your body and are not removed.
 But the radiation gets weaker over weeks and months.

 Temporary (high-dose rate) brachytherapy.
 With this type of therapy, a long, hollow needle is placed through the skin between the scrotum and anus.
 The needle is used to put soft nylon tubes into the prostate.
 The tubes stay in place only during treatment.
 Over the next day or two, strong radiation sources are put into the tubes for several minutes and are then removed.
 You need to stay in the hospital for this treatment.